 Stress/Source/Threat: Consistent with the Open Standards for the Practice of Conservation and The Nature Conservancy's Conservation Action Planning, we refer to stresses as those aspects of a conservation target that are impaired, usually as a result of some human action (eg changed groundwater levels and salinity is a stress on wetlands).
-The source of that stress is the proximate cause (eg clearing of deep-rooted vegetation from the catchment of the wetland).
-A threat is made up of the stress and the source and can be thought of as an agent or factor that degrades one or more conservation targets.
+The source of that stress is the proximate cause (eg clearing of deep-rooted vegetation from the catchment of the wetland), which can also be referred to as a threat.
 While in general terminology a threat is often understood as having the potential to cause harm in future without some form of intervention, we clearly understand environmental 'threats' to be damaging conservation targets now.